Joint Entrance Examination – Advanced: Paper pattern

 JEE (Advanced) is conducted in two papers of three hours each – Paper-1 and Paper-2 (both compulsory) consist of questions from three major subjects: physics, chemistry and mathematics.
 Unlike most of the other exams, the type, the number of questions being asked in the paper, the total marks and the marking scheme varies from year to year depending upon the organizing institute, with an average of about 32–38 questions asked from each subject across both the papers.
-For example, the 2021 JEE-Advanced paper had 38 questions (19 questions in Paper-1 and the next 19 in Paper-2) from each of the three subjects.
+For example, the 2021 JEE–Advanced paper had 38 questions (19 questions in Paper-1 and the next 19 in Paper-2) from each of the three subjects.

-Each paper in every subject is usually divided into 4 sections In JEE adv.
-2025 in first paper, every subject is divided into 4 sections and in second paper, every subject is divided into 3 sections (the marking scheme may vary from year to year):